 Talent prepares the Indocyanine Green and Fluorescein dye mix.
 TXT: 2 mg/mL ICG and 20 mg/mL

-Inject 250 microliters of the mixture into the lower left quadrant near the hind legs of the mouse, positioning it parallel to the skin to prevent organ perforation [1].
+Inject 250 microliters of the mixture through an intraperitoneal injection into the lower left quadrant near the hind legs of the mouse, positioning it parallel to the skin to prevent organ perforation [1].
 Carefully retract the plunger, ensuring no blood has entered the syringe cap [2].
 Proceed by gradually injecting the dye at a steady pace [3].

 Talent inserts the needle near the hind leg.